Shoheicode/dismech-rods-python/README.md

 Instructions for macOS and Ubuntu are similar (presented below).
 For other operating systems you should be able to modify the commands below appropriately.

 If attempting this on Windows, note that currently the modeling software only works with very specific drivers.
+The implementation currently works with older windows drivers.

 - **macOS**: Because this uses the MKL, it's not certain to run on Apple silicone.
 - **macOS**: If you're running a mac, it's highly recommended you use a package manager like [MacPorts](https://www.macports.org/install.php) or [homebrew](https://brew.sh/).
 Instructions below are for MacPorts.